mikek/behave-http/README.md

       Background: Set server name, headers and reset test user's database Given I am using server "$SERVER"
         And I set base URL to "$URL"
-        And I set Accept header to "application/json" And I set Content-Type header to "application/json" And I set BasicAuth username to "ft@example.com" and password to "ft"
+        And I set "Accept" header to "application/json" And I set "Content-Type" header to "application/json" And I set BasicAuth username to "ft@example.com" and password to "ft"

       Scenario: Ensure account exists